kottans/frontend/test10.md

 * have a list of recently viewed cities
 * see current city in the link in the address bar of the browser.
 If I open this link in the new window, website must show me weather in this city
 * see fancy icons for weather cast and design.
-Using of template absolutely acceptable
+Usage of template absolutely acceptable

 You must support only last versions of major browsers — Chrome, Safari, FF,